-Ryan McCarl has represented plaintiffs and defendants in high-stakes appellate and trial litigation in a wide range of practice areas.
-In addition to his litigation experience, he founded a tech startup and serves on the UCLA School of Law faculty as a research fellow in artificial intelligence law and policy.
+Ryan McCarl, a partner at Rushing McCarl LLP and author of the forthcoming book Elegant Legal Writing, has represented plaintiffs and defendants in high-stakes appellate and trial litigation in many practice areas.
+In addition to his litigation experience, he founded a tech startup and served on the UCLA School of Law faculty as an Advanced Legal Writing teacher and a research fellow in artificial intelligence law and policy.

 Mr. McCarl has drafted briefs and motions in cases before state and federal trial and appellate courts, including the United States Supreme Court.
 His expertise in legal writing and strategy helps clients develop innovative and successful arguments in complex disputes.

 Mr. McCarl’s arguments and briefs have been dispositive in several cases.
 A Tenth Circuit panel agreed with his claim preclusion argument and disposed of a decade-long antitrust suit against a global medical supplies manufacturer.
 The New York Court of Appeals cited a brief he drafted in establishing a right to a cautionary jury instruction in cross-race eyewitness identification cases.
 And the Illinois Supreme Court relied on a First Amendment overbreadth and due process argument he developed in unanimously striking down an Illinois statute prohibiting non-consensual audio recording.

 Mr. McCarl clerked for the Honorable David M. Ebel on the United States Court of Appeals for the Tenth Circuit and worked as an associate at several prominent firms.
 He has published articles and book chapters on diverse topics including substantive due process, claim preclusion, constitutional vagueness doctrine, sovereign debt arbitration, and homeowners associations.